docksal/docksal/docs/troubleshooting-smb.md

 exit status 255
 ```

-If you ignored these errors and tried to start a project, then it will probably fail with errors like this:
+If you ignored these errors and tried to start a project, then it will probably fail with error like this:

 ```
 ERROR: for cli  Cannot create container for service cli: error while mounting vo